waittim/waittim.github.io/_posts/2021-05-05-kmeans-anomaly-detection.md

 3. Generate word count vector
 4. Reduce dimension by MinHash
 5. Find the appropriate centroid for each obs by K-Means
-6. Calculate its distance to the centroid
+6. Calculate the distance
-7. Sort to get the obs farthest from the corresponding centroid
+7. Sort the distance

 If you want to accelerate the manipulation process, you can skip all of the `dataframe.show()` part.